Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Acknowledgments

 \section{Acknowledgments}

 The research of S. Du and S.N.
-Stechmann is partially supported by grant NSF DMS 2324368 and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation.
+Stechmann is partially supported by grant NSF DMS 2324368 and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation. {The authors also thank the referees for their suggestions which have led to an improvement of the presentation of the paper.}